White Bread

 Storage Instructions

-It’s best not to keep your bread in the refrigerator, as the cool circulating air and damp from other groceries (like veggies in the crisper drawer) will actually cause it to go stale faster than keeping it at room temperature!
-Wrap your loaves in reusable beeswax wraps, plain paper bags, or even large zip top bags (if it’s particularly dry where you live) and keep them on the counter for two to four days.
-If you have the counter space, you can even consider investing in a dedicated bread box for an attractive way to safely store your everyday bread!
+Wrap your loaves in reusable beeswax wraps, plain paper bags, a breadbox, or even large zip top bags (if it’s particularly dry where you live) and keep them on the counter for two to four days.

 More Delicious Bread Recipes

-• Try my Mincemeat Surprise Bubble Buns for a delicious addition to your holiday baking repertoire!
+Bake a batch of Mincemeat Surprise Bubble Buns for a delicious addition to your holiday baking repertoire.

 Happy Baking!